triflicacid/triflic-script/docs/README.md

 - `funcs/` - demonstrations of core functions
 - `inherit/` - demonstrations of `map` inheritance
 - `libs/` - test programs for libraries
+- `overriding/` - examples of using `object` type to customise behaviours
 - `syntax/` - demonstrations of TriflicScript syntax and control structures
 - `General.md` - more general documentation
 - `Internal.md` - information on the internal workings of TriflicScript